Holiday entitlement calculator – calculations made easy | Moorepay

 Example: Leaver (Top ↑)

-Employee leaves three months into the holiday year – company closes for bank holidays
+In this example, the employee leaves three months into the holiday year and the company closes for bank holidays.

 28 days entitlement ÷ 12 months = 2.33 days per month